LewentalDigital/AnyCopter/README.md

 <h1><img src="assets/icons/icon.svg" alt="AnyCopter logo" width="32"/>  AnyCopter</h1>

 University project for Object Oriented Programming course @ University of Padua.
-A c++ program developed using the Qt Framework simulating the management of drones and sensors with great emphasis on best practices of OOP.
+A C++ program developed using the Qt Framework simulating the management of drones and sensors with great emphasis on best practices of OOP.

 ---